 Email passwords deserve as much thought and planning as your Facebook and online bank accounts.
-After all, email contains sensitive information as well, including personal letters and passwords and other details of your other accounts.
+After all, the email contains sensitive information as well, including personal letters and passwords and other details of your other accounts.
 A strong password should be complex and unpredictable enough to fend off hackers, yet familiar enough for you to remember.

 What makes a good password for email?